We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 The fields you need to fill in are:

-- Product type — the main category for the product.
+- Type — the main category for the product.

-- Collections — we’ll come back to collections in more depth in a moment, but basically they are groups of products that you create either manually or using rules.
-They are important because you can display these collections in various ways on your store — for example as a feature on your home page, or in your navigation.
+- Collections — we’ll come back to collections in more depth in a moment, but basically they are catalogs of products that you create either manually or using rules.
+Collections are important because you can display them in various useful ways on your store — for example as a feature on your home page, or in your navigation.

 - Tags — these are keywords that you can associate with your products.
 They matter because you can use them to automatically create collections, and they help your customers locate products more easily when they search your Shopify store.

 Once you’re happy with all the information you’ve entered on your product page, you can activate your product.

 This is done by setting the ‘product availability’ option in the product status box (at the top right corner of the page) to ‘active.’